How do you write content for email marketing campaigns that people will actually read? 👀

 How to Write Content for Email Marketing: 10 Timely Tips

 Email marketing is different than social media.
-It’s more personal, more targeted, and more dedicated to reaching a specific set of users.
-With this in mind, consider these functional tips for how to write content for email marketing.
+It’s more personal, more targeted, and, as a result, higher-stakes.
+With this in mind, consider these practical tips for how to write content for email marketing.

 The subject line is the gatekeeper in the world of email marketing.
 Write a good one and you’ll see a satisfying open rate.
 Write a poor one and you’ll suffer the sound of crickets in the background of your campaign.

-While there are dozens of great ways to write a compelling subject line, the best ones all have a few things in common: they revolve around grabbing a reader’s interest and keeping it.
-With this in mind, follow all of the standard rules that come with writing any great email line: include action words, address the reader directly, make it unique, succinct, and short, and differentiate it from anything else they’ll see that day!
+While there are dozens of great ways to write a compelling subject line, the best ones all have a few things in common: They revolve around grabbing a reader’s interest and keeping it.
+With this in mind, follow all of the standard rules that come with writing any great email subject line: include action words; address the reader directly; make it unique, succinct, and short; and differentiate it from anything else they’ll see that day.

 For an example of an email subject line done right, check out this example from Mark Manson:

 2. Personalize Your Emails

 Personalized email copy performs better than general email copy.
 With this in mind, input your customer’s name into your email subject lines and be sure to target the body of your email so that it speaks directly to your audience and nobody else’s.